 An anarchist government would probably be similar to the US Congress but on a much smaller scale.
 Societies would no longer be organized into countries.
 Rather, they would form into communes with a maximum population of about 10,000 each.
 These communes would be further divided into about 70 wards, with each sending two representatives to the commune’s governing council.
 This would result in a governing council totaling 150 representatives.

-This model is based on the studies of anthropologist Robert Dunbar, who studied various human societies and how they were organized.
+This model is based on the studies of anthropologist Robin Dunbar, who studied various human societies and how they were organized.
 He argues that the maximum number of humans that can successfully work together is 150.

 Why is it limited at 150?
 The answer is twofold, actually.
 Partly, it’s a cognitive challenge just to keep track of more people.
 The other side of this is a time budgeting problem.
-You just don’t have time in everyday life to invest in each of those people to the extent where you can have a real relationship with them.Robert Dunbar
+You just don’t have time in everyday life to invest in each of those people to the extent where you can have a real relationship with them.Robin Dunbar

 Another reason for this relatively small number is because issues with trust and familiarity tend to arise in larger groups.